jasonm23/onlisp-markdown/onlisp.md

 avoids circular paths by searching breadth-ﬁrst.

 In principle, nondeterminism should save us the trouble of even considering circular paths.
-The depth-ﬁrst implementation of choose and fail given in Sec- tion 22.3 is vulnerable to the problem of circular paths, but if we were being picky, we would expect nondeterministic choose to be able to select an object
+The depth-ﬁrst implementation of choose and fail given in Section 22.3 is vulnerable to the problem of circular paths, but if we were being picky, we would expect nondeterministic choose to be able to select an object

 ---